 - The sports goods market in India was valued at US$ 2 billion in 2012-13.
-The market is growing as 35-40 per cent a year and is expected to reach US$ 3.6 billion by 2015.
+The market is growing by 35-40 per cent a year and is expected to reach US$ 3.6 billion by 2015.
 The growth is expected on account of increasing awareness about health and fitness in the country.

 - India exported sports goods worth around US$ 256 million in 2013-14 as compared to US$ 214.95 million in 2012-13 and registering a growth of about 19 per cent.

 The most interesting factor is that the land of Sports Engineering, United Kingdom is the major importer of Indian sports goods.
-It shows India’s ability to grow as a sporting super power.
+It shows India’s ability to grow as a sporting superpower.

 KERALA & SPORTS INDUSTRY

 Moreover, the opportunities in sports never restrict to sports goods manufacturing.
-The following figure will illustrate the unexploited opportunities in sports industry.
+The following figure will illustrate the unexploited opportunities in the sports industry.